david-chase/ObsidianReference/Reference/K8s/Pods/HPA.md

 ## Dangers of scaling on CPU only

 - If you set CPU requests too low, you will scale out way too many replicas and waste memory
-- If you set CPU reque
+- If you set CPU requests too high, you may never scale out, even while running out of memory
+- Using KEDA to scale on queues and actual business events will always be more robust than scaling on CPU or memory alone

 ## Leave replicas unspecified when using HPA